Top Links

 What about shows over 7 days old?

 The BBC iPlayer only supports BBC programming broadcast over the last seven days.
-However, a sizable range of BBC programmes are now available over iTunes.
+However, a sizable range of BBC programmes is now available over iTunes.

 Shows purchased from iTunes aren't free - as an example, an episode from Series 2 of Torchwood costs £1.89.
 Once purchased though, a show is yours to keep.
 BBC shows can be downloaded from www.apple.com/itunes.